-Inside this article: Many things can increase the risk of teenage suicide.
+Inside this article: Parenting a suicidal teenager was the hardest and scariest thing we’ve ever done.
+Many things can increase the risk of teenage suicide.
 One major risk factor is experiencing a mental health issue like depression, anxiety, or trauma.
+Here are some suicide resources for parents. *Please note: this article was written from the perspective of a parent.
+If your child is suicidal or facing a mental health crisis, please seek professional help.

 I’m not sure when my sixteen-year-old daughter started dealing with depression.